microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

     This may need to include repair data for concurrent edits applied after (e.g., an insert or move into the subtree being deleted by any edit being undone)

+## On Peer Computation

+If sending an inverse for an original change that has yet to be sequenced, there's a possibility there exists some other changes concurrent to this original change.
+Some of these concurrent changes may be sequenced after the original change (in which case they are interim changes), but it's also possible that some of them may be sequenced before the original change.
+This is important because those changes may influence the impact of the original change.
+If a client issues an inverse for a change that has not yet been sequenced, there is therefore a possibility that peers will receive an inverse that is unusable.

+### What all needs to go into summaries?

 ## Choosing a Design

 Generally speaking we strive for the following design goals: